tom0527/MLwithFinance/README.md

 No GUI support.

-get data from yahoo takes data from yahoo main.py thingy just outputs it periodically with given interval (in seconds).
+`getdatafromyahoo.py` takes data from yahoo
+`main.py` thingy just outputs it periodically with given interval (in seconds).

 ## To install additional python packages:
 first, install pip (it's a package manager for python).